GabeScott/standard-works-vault/General Conference/1995 April - He Will Be There to Help.md

 But that did not happen easily.
 Because of my learning disability, it was hard to read the words and even more difficult to understand them.
 I often felt embarrassed and frustrated.
 I didn’t like to go to Young Women because I felt inadequate.
 I was afraid I might be called on to read.
 I felt more comfortable with my family, but I continued to feel frustrated.

 I prayed for help and I found this scripture.
-Please turn with me to Moroni 7:33 [Moro.
-7:33], and I will share with you my answer: “And Christ hath said: If ye will have faith in me ye shall have power to do whatsoever thing is expedient in me.”
+Please turn with me to Moroni 7:33 \[[[Moroni 7.33|Moro.
+7:33]]\], and I will share with you my answer: “And Christ hath said: If ye will have faith in me ye shall have power to do whatsoever thing is expedient in me.”

 What a wonderful promise!
 If I would put my faith in the Lord, he would help me.
 He would help me to understand the scriptures.
 This was the key for me.
 One verse at a time, one day at a time, I began to understand.
 Even my schoolwork improved.
 The Book of Mormon got me through high school.
 I still have my learning disability and face challenges every day, but daily scripture study reminds me to have faith in my Heavenly Father.

 No matter where you live or what kind of family you come from, Heavenly Father loves you and will be there to help and strengthen you whenever you need him.
 I know this because he has been there for me.
 I love my family, who understand the challenges I have.
 I’m grateful for leaders who have worked with me.
 I know the Church is true.
 I know the scriptures are there for each of us to learn from.
 I know that Christ lives.
 In the name of Jesus Christ, amen.